nunomaduro/phpinsights/docs/contribute.md

 ## Create a new `Formatter`

 The package has support for formatting the result.
-All formats implements the contract `src/Application/Console/Contracts/Formatter`.
+All formats implement the contract `src/Application/Console/Contracts/Formatter`.

 You are welcome to contribute with new formats or improve on the ones we already have.